 Corequisite: BIOL 5235.
 Advanced laboratory course on identification, anatomy and ecology of fishes.
 Fisheries methods also emphasized.
-Field trips and collections required.
+Weekend or weekday field trips and collections required.

 BIOL 5233: ECOTOXICOLOGY

 Prerequisite: BIOL 4235 or BIOL 5332 or equivalent.
 Study of environmental pollutants and effects on ecosystems.